KietHo1/Machine-Slot-Game/README.md

 # Machine-Slot-Game
-This is the project that my Ebizworld Unity Dev Team did.
+This is the project that my Ebizworld Unity Dev Team and I did.